ibiblio-radiostats/radiostats/README.md

 Deployment
 ===
-The current production environment lives in a VM hosted by ibiblio.
+- The current production environment lives in a VM hosted by ibiblio.

-We currently have a locally hosted pre-production environment we use but after our work on the project, we will shut it down.
+- We currently have a locally hosted pre-production environment we use but after our work on the project, we will shut it down.

-Our project is currently CI/CD enabled through Github Actions
+- Our project is currently CI/CD enabled through Github Actions

-__What are the various pieces that the fully deployed software uses?
-For example, with Heroku, what addons does the app use?
-Is continuous integration or continuous deployment enabled?
-If so, where does it live?__

 Technologies Used
 ===